m8ryx/geotrocities/README.md

 The function already had that, just didn't read the parameter

 - Lambda folder contains simple functions and tests

+## CORS

+- CORS needed to be added to the lambda function's return because of the proxy integration
+  - in the case of proxy integration, api gateway seliently shrugs it off

 ### Creating Lambda function